adhithyan15/cinchcli/README.md

 ### JSON File Format

 This file is at the heart of simple_cli.
 You declare all the parts of your CLI tool in this JSON file.
 This file helps the `SimpleCliBuilder` to extract information from the CLI input and present it to the tool in a meaningful way.
+The following are the available options that can be included inside the JSON file.

+1. **name** - required - Name of the command line tool.
+This will be displayed in the automatically generated help message.
+2. **description** - required - Description of the command line tool.
+This will be displayed in the automatically generated help message.
+3. **commands** - required - This parameter should be a JSON object with all the commands in the command line tool.

 ## Errors
-You might run into the following errors when you use `simple_cli` with your CLI tool.
+`simple_cli` is built from the ground up to make your command line tool error free.
+It will do a lot of error checking while your tool is in development.
+So you might run into the following errors when you use `simple_cli` with your CLI tool.
 The error messages are in the process of being rewritten to make it explicit that these are errors caused by developers not the users.

 ### JSONFileNonExistantError
 This error indicates that the JSON file provided doesn't exist.
 With out the JSON file, `simple_cli` cannot proceed any further.

 ### UnParsableJSONError
 This error indicates that the JSON file provided is not a valid JSON.
+Please use a tool like http://jsonlint.com/ to fix the problems with your JSON.

+### EmptyJSONError
+This error indicates that the JSON file provided is empty.There is nothing in a empty JSON file to configure `simple_cli`.
+So please add some configurations into that JSON file.

+### NoNameError
+This error indicates that the `name` parameter is missing from the JSON file.
+The `name` parameter is very important because it will be displayed in the automatically generated help message.